 8 Family-Friendly Craft Fairs to Officially Welcome Fall

-Get a jumpstart on holiday shopping with one-of-a-kind gifts from local vendors.
+Get a jumpstart on holiday shopping with one-of-a-kind gifts from Hudson Valley vendors.

 Field + Supply returns to The Hutton Brickyards this fall.

 According to the calendar, fall kicks off on September 23 this year.
 In our minds, however, autumn has officially arrived in the Hudson Valley.
 After all, the leaves are changing, the orchards are open, and, let’s be real, the pumpkin spice lattes are blowing up our social media accounts.

 While the Hudson Valley’s summer festivals are stellar in their own right, there’s something particularly special about the region’s fall craft fairs.
 Perhaps it’s because gifting season is right around the corner, or perhaps it’s because creativity and cooler temperatures seem to go hand in hand.
 Either way, there’s no time like the present to plan a visit to the upcoming crafty happenings in the area.

 Unlike one-off craft fairs, Phoenicia Flea is a traveling market that showcases a medley of artisanal food, drinks, home goods, clothing, skincare, jewelry, and more.
 The Flea changes location every weekend, hopping from upstate New York to the Hudson Valley to Brooklyn from May to December during the year.
 This autumn, look out for the market at the Uptown Autumn Street Fair in Kingston on October 5 and at Hasbrouck House in Stone Ridge on October 12-13.

 Hutton Brickyards, Kingston